 Some common symptoms of menopause

-Common symptoms of the menopause include, but this is not an exhaustive list:
+Common symptoms of the menopause may include (this is not an exhaustive list):

 Irregular Periods